keycloakify/oidc-spa/README.md

 import { createOidc, oidcEarlyInit } from "oidc-spa/core"; // 32 KB min+gzip (Import Cost overestimate by counting polyfills that are only loaded when needed.) import { z } from "zod"; // 59 KB min+zip, but it's optional.

-oidcEarlyInit({ BASE_URL: "/" });
+// This is to call only if you don't use oidc-spa's Vite plugin. oidcEarlyInit({ BASE_URL: "/" });

 const oidc = await createOidc({